rtgill82/newt-rs/README.md

 basic stacked window management for console applications.

 The majority, if not all of Newt's functionality has been implemented.
-Although some [features][asm_feature] currently require the nightly build of the Rust compiler.

 [newt]: https://pagure.io/newt
 [asm_feature]: #asm_feature